rrooggiieerr/xyscreens.py/README.md

 ## Known to work

 The following device is known to work:

 * iVisions Electro M Series

 The following device are not tested but use the same protocol according to the documentation:

 * iVisions Electro L/XL/Pro/HD Series
 * iVisions PL Series projector lift
 * Elite Screens
 * KIMEX
 * DELUXX

-Please let me know if your projector screen or projector lift works with this library so I can improve the overview of supported devices.
+Please let me know if your projector screen or projector lift works with this Python library so I can improve the overview of supported devices.

 ## Installation

-You can install the Python XY Screens library using the Python package manager PIP:\
+You can install the Python XY Screens library using the Python package manager PIP:

 `pip3 install xyscreens`

 ## xyscreens CLI

 You can use the Python XY Screens library directly from the command line to move your screen up or down or to stop the screen using the following syntax:

 Move the screen down: `python3 -m xyscreens <serial port> down`\
 Stop the screen: `python3 -m xyscreens <serial port> stop`\
 Move the screen up: `python3 -m xyscreens <serial port> up`

 If you add the arguments `--wait <time>` to the down and up commands where `<time>` is the time in seconds to move the screen down, respectively up, the process will wait till the screen is down/up and show the progress.

 ## Support

 Do you enjoy using this Python library?
-Then consider supporting my work using one of the following platforms:\
+Then consider supporting my work using one of the following platforms:

 [![Github Sponsors][github-shield]][github]
 [![PayPal][paypal-shield]][paypal]
 [![BuyMeCoffee][buymecoffee-shield]][buymecoffee]